pearcej/cpp4python/_sources/Java4Python/loopsanditeration_old.rst

     range(start,stop)
     range(start,stop,step)

-The C++ for loop is really analogous to the last option giving you explicit control over the starting, stopping, and stepping in the three clauses inside the parenthesis.
+The Java for loop is really analogous to the last option giving you explicit control over the starting, stopping, and stepping in the three clauses inside the parenthesis.
 You can think of it this way: